 - By 1996, the practice had grown to 14 physicians, including sub-specialists in pediatric and adult allergy/immunology, pediatric pulmonology, pediatric hematology/oncology, pediatric endocrinology and sleep medicine.
 A second Tacoma office was opened in James Center on Mildred Street.

-- Today, Pediatrics Northwest consists of 27 physicians, including five sub-specialists and three advanced registered nurse practitioners.
+- Today, Pediatrics Northwest consists of 26 physicians, including four sub-specialists and three advanced registered nurse practitioners.